-A dialogue window will open and you will have to choose [Startup Project] -> [Current Selection]:
+A dialog window will open, and you will have to choose [Startup Project] -> [Current Selection]:

 And again, we run the program, as usual with [Ctrl+F5].
 This time it will start the current open program, which converts inches to centimeters.
 It looks like it works correctly: